-The current crisis facing the National Endowment for the Humanities underscores a crucial need to increase awareness among policymakers and the public regarding the value of the NEH, in particular, and the humanities, more generally.
+Throughout the United States, National Endowment for the Humanities funding supports academic research, public programs, education initiatives, and preservation projects that strengthen communities, preserve our cultural heritage, and help us explore our past and present.
+Crises facing the National Endowment for the Humanities have underscored a crucial need to increase awareness among policymakers and the public regarding the value of the NEH, in particular, and the humanities, more generally.

-The Clearinghouse of Impactful NEH Projects has received generous support from the Andrew W. Mellon Foundation.
+NEH for All has received generous support from The Andrew W. Mellon Foundation.

 For more information, please contact Cecily Erin Hill (Director of Community Initiatives) at [email protected] or 410-921-6835.